kallotec/Harp/notes.md

 - [x] utility method to get all column names on a table
 - [x] utility method to get all stored procs

+- [ ] utility method to get object id
+- [ ] utility method to get all stored procs that reference entity's table